Autumn at Seaton Delaval Hall

 Find out more about Seaton Delaval Hall, its history and its project

 Work is continuing on the National Lottery Heritage Fund-supported The Curtain Rises project and is now about halfway through.
 Roofing work continues alongside the installation of new a new heating system and paint schemes in the West Wing while work has also moved into the central block.
 Find out more details about where the work is up to in the Project Hub and watch the footage to see how far the project in the landscape has already come.
 You might also enjoy our documentary of Seaton Delaval Hall and its history which continues to show in the Film Room.
 You can also read more about current project activity here.

 Warm up in the café

 There's also lots of warming autumn treats to be had in the cafe this autumn.
 Re-fuel from your garden walk with a seasonal soup and crusty bread, luxury hot chocolate or toasted tea cake.

 Enjoy our spaces

 Autumn is a fantastic time to make memories with friends and family.
-Don your wellies and waterproofs and go jumping in puddles or tick off one of you '50 things to do before you're 11 3/4' and try and catch a falling leaf or build a den in the north-west woods.
-Our geocache boxes are also hiding around the grounds and regular craft session, Make and Do, takes place on Sunday between 11am and 1pm.
+Don your wellies and waterproofs and go jumping in puddles or tick off one of your '50 things to do before you're 11 3/4' and try and catch a falling leaf.
+Regular craft session, Make and Do, takes place on Sunday between 11am and 1pm until Sunday 3 November.